-Have been in hibernation over the last year or so, having a break from online life and gaining some amazing offline experience and knowledge from studying, working and volunteering with some fantastic people, in fields I would have never ever seen myself entering before December 2007.
+Have been in hibernation over the past couple of years or so, having a break from online life and gaining some amazing offline experience and knowledge from studying, working and volunteering with some fantastic people, in fields I would have never ever seen myself entering before December 2007.

-I am absolutely alive and kicking, however, and want to let people who’ve wondered know that I am still very much still engaged in the legal process of clearing my name and ensuring that all the nonsense about my election campaign in 2006 is finally acknowledged as nonsense in a court of law.
+I am absolutely alive and kicking, however, and want to let people who’ve wondered know that I am still very much committed to clearing my name and ensuring that all the nonsense about my 2006 election campaign is finally acknowledged as nonsense in a court of law.

 It’s been a tough time but I have been so blessed to be surrounded by people who have helped me in every way possible.
 I am definitely stronger for the whole experience.